martinstige/codequiz/README.md

 # codequiz
+This test has two main parts.
+One with some small C# coding tasks, and one about Angular.

 ## C#:
 1. Download and install Visual Studio Community 2019 from here: https://visualstudio.microsoft.com/vs/
 2. Clone the repository to your computer